MariaKonstantinov/around-express/README.md

 - Sprint 1 => Set up an initial server that handles requests and sends responds, error handling, routing files.

+- Sprint 1 => Connect to MongoDB.
+Create Schemas and Models for user and card.
+Create controllers and routes for user and card.
+Create test user in Postman.
+Implement temporary authorization solution.
+Add error handling logic.
+Add other routes.

 **:four_leaf_clover: Instructions**

 - npm run start - to launch server